Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.Jurassic/readme.txt

    ===========
-   JavaScriptEngineSwitcher.Jurassic contains adapter `JurassicJsEngine` (wrapper for the Jurassic JavaScript Engine (http://github.com/paulbartrum/jurassic) version of December 12, 2017).
+   JavaScriptEngineSwitcher.Jurassic contains adapter `JurassicJsEngine` (wrapper for the Jurassic JavaScript Engine (http://github.com/paulbartrum/jurassic) version of February 24, 2018).

    =============
    RELEASE NOTES
    =============
-   Jurassic was updated to version of December 12, 2017.
+   Jurassic was updated to version of February 24, 2018.

    =============
    DOCUMENTATION